corbinq/GAMBIT/README.md

 - The `BETAS` field format is `eGene_A=Weight_A1@Tissue_A1;Weight_A2@Tissue_A2|eGene_B=Weight_B1@Tissue_B1`, and labels for tissue IDs can be specified in the header.
 - **Subsetting tissues.** To restrict analysis to a subset of tissues/cell-types, specify a comma-separated list of tissues following the `--tissues` flag.
 By default, GAMBIT includes all tissues/cell-types present in the eWeight file.
 - **Tissue Aggregation for Omnibus tests.** GAMBIT reports both single-tissue TWAS/PrediXcan analysis results, and omnibus tests results aggregating across all specified tissues/cell-types for each eGene.
-Omnibus p-values for multi-tissue TWAS/PrediXcan analysis can be calculated in GAMBIT using either 1) the maximum single-tissue test statistic based on the joint distribution of single-tissue statistics, 2) the sum of squared single-tissue z-scores (analogous to SKAT), or 3) ACAT [default].
-Omnibus test method for multi-tissue analysis can be specified via `--tissue-aggreg` (`ACAT`, `MinP`, `SKAT`, or `ALL`).
+Omnibus p-values for multi-tissue TWAS/PrediXcan analysis can be calculated in GAMBIT using either 1) the maximum single-tissue test statistic based on the joint distribution of single-tissue statistics, 2) the sum of squared single-tissue z-scores (analogous to SKAT), or 3) PCOMB for ACAT or HMP [default].
+Omnibus test method for multi-tissue analysis can be specified via `--tissue-aggreg` (`PCOMB`, `MinP`, `SKAT`, or `ALL`).
+P-value combination method can be specified via `--pcomb` (`ACAT` or `HMP`).
 - **Single-tissue and omnibus test output.** Gene-based tests and p-values for each eGene-tissue pair are reported in `*.stratified_out.txt` files, and omnibus p-values (aggregating across all tissues for each eGene) in `*.summary_out.txt` files.

 #### dTSS-Weighted Gene-Based Tests
-- To incorporate un-annotated regulatory variants in gene-based analysis, GAMBIT implements a dTSS (distance to Transcription Start Site) weighted gene-based test, which aggregates all single-variant p-values within a specified window from each gene's TSS using ACAT and assigns higher weight to variants nearer the TSS using an exponential decay function.
+- To incorporate un-annotated regulatory variants in gene-based analysis, GAMBIT implements a dTSS (distance to Transcription Start Site) weighted gene-based test, which aggregates all single-variant p-values within a specified window from each gene's TSS using weighted ACAT or HMP and assigns higher weight to variants nearer the TSS using an exponential decay function.
 - To compute dTSS-weighted gene-based tests, specify a TSS bed file via `--tss-bed my_tss_bed.bed.gz`, fomatted

 ```